nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Yare](https://github.com/foresterre/yare) - Lean parametrized testing library for Rust.
 - [tracing-test](https://github.com/dbrgn/tracing-test) - Access and evaluate tracing logs in async and sync tests.
 - [cov-mark](https://github.com/matklad/cov-mark) - Verify that your tests exercise the conditions you think they are exercising.
-- [test-log](https://github.com/d-e-s-o/test-log) - Crate that takes care of automatically initializing logging and/or tracing for Rust .
+- [test-log](https://github.com/d-e-s-o/test-log) - Crate that takes care of automatically initializing logging and/or tracing for Rust.
+- [Coppers](https://github.com/ThijsRay/coppers) - Custom test harnass for Rust that measures the energy usage of your test suite. ([HN](https://news.ycombinator.com/item?id=30918318))

 ## Error